 Unfortunately, since benzo addiction hasn’t earned the same notoriety as other drugs, such as opioids, they’re still dramatically overprescribed.
 As a result, patients with a longstanding prescription are likely to develop benzodiazepine dependence, requiring medical attention to detox and maintain sobriety.

-JC Treatment in California offers patients benzodiazepine addiction treatment options to free themselves from the toxic effects of long-term benzodiazepine use.
+At Jewel City Treatment Center in California, we offer benzodiazepine addiction treatment options to help those battling Benzo addiction to free themselves from the toxic effects of long-term benzodiazepine use.

 What Are Benzodiazepines?